 Sexual Problems in Women - Cause

-A woman's sexuality is a complex mix of mental,
+Your sexuality is a mixture of mental,

 emotional, and physical signals.
 A problem in one area can grow to involve

 Mental and emotional causes: These include stress, depression, relationship problems, fear, a history of sexual abuse or rape, and being unhappy about your body.

 Physical causes: These include natural hormonal changes, such as those related to your